RanjitMattamal/ranjitmattamal/README.md

 ### Hi there 👋

-- 🔭 Cloud solution architect & Security engineer.
-Automation is the key!!!
+- 🔭 Automation is the key!!!
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: loading.......